rudra-5/RALGO-AI/commands.md

 ### Forex Longs vs. Shorts

-Looking at Longs vs. shorts is a way to figure out the direction the price is moving in.
+Looking at Forex Longs vs. shorts is a way to figure out the direction the price is moving in.

 Command: `/lsx [forex pair]`